Dieudonne-developer/Cep-Rp-HUYE-College/FIX_MONGODB_CONNECTION.md

 7. Replace `<password>` with your actual password
 8. Replace `<database>` with your database name (e.g., `cep_database`)

-#### Option B: Use Existing MongoDB
+#### Option B: Use Existing Cloud MongoDB
-If you already have a MongoDB connection string, use that.
+If you already have a cloud MongoDB connection string, use that.

 ### Step 2: Set MONGODB_URI in Render